Special visa program for US-affiliated Afghans faces demise | Politics

 Special visa program for US-affiliated Afghans faces demise

-A program that resettles in the United States Afghans who worked with the U.S. government could grind to a halt later this year, stranding tens of thousands who are at risk of Taliban retribution following the 2021 U.S. troop pullout from Afghanistan.
-The congressionally-authorized limit of 38,500 Special Immigration Visas (SIVs), which offer a path to U.S. citizenship, is expected to be reached sometime around the August anniversary of the withdrawal, and it looks unlikely that the divided U.S. Congress will approve the Biden administration's request for 20,000 more.
+A program that resettles in the United States Afghans who worked with the U.S. government could grind to a halt later this year, stranding tens of thousands at risk of Taliban retribution following the 2021 U.S. troop pullout from Afghanistan.
+The congressionally-authorized limit of 38,500 Special Immigration Visas (SIVs), which offer a path to U.S. citizenship, is expected to be reached sometime around the August anniversary of the withdrawal, and it looks unlikely that the divided U.S. Congress will approve a Biden administration request for 20,000 more.

-A program that resettles in the United States Afghans who worked with the U.S. government could grind to a halt later this year, stranding tens of thousands who are at risk of Taliban retribution following the 2021 U.S. troop pullout from Afghanistan.

-The congressionally-authorized limit of 38,500 Special Immigration Visas (SIVs), which offer a path to U.S. citizenship, is expected to be reached sometime around the August anniversary of the withdrawal, and it looks unlikely that the divided U.S. Congress will approve the Biden administration's request for 20,000 more.
-"Once we run out of the 8,000 visas that are still out there, we're done," said a State Department official.
-That would prevent more than 10,000 applicants and their families cleared for final vetting and interviews outside Afghanistan from beginning new lives in the United States.
+"We have somewhere around 8,000 (SIVs) left," State Department spokesman Matthew Miller told a briefing.
+"We have urged Congress to raise the cap and allow us to meet our obligation to those Afghans who put their lives on the line for the United States."
+Once the remaining SIVs are issued, more than 10,000 applicants and their families cleared for final vetting and interviews outside Afghanistan would be unable to begin new lives in the United States, said a State Department official who requested anonymity.

-Moreover, tens of thousands of other Afghan applications are awaiting processing.
+Tens of thousands of other Afghan applications that have not reached that stage also are awaiting processing.
 A failure to raise the SIV cap would be a "moral tragic travesty and national security failure" on the part of Congress, said Jason Crow, a Democrat and Army veteran who served in Afghanistan and is leading efforts in the House of Representatives to raise the limit.

 The program's potential end comes amid an immigration backlash fueled by former President Donald Trump, the expected Republican presidential nominee, and United Nations reports that the Taliban have killed, arrested and tortured hundreds of former officials and soldiers since the Islamists seized Kabul.
 The Taliban, who issued a general amnesty for officials and troops of the former U.S.-backed government, deny the U.N.'s charges.